cjwit/banjo_build/banjo_build.md

 * **Peg reamer:** This is for tapering the holes so that the pegs fit.
 It's the only banjo-specific tool here and, I can say from experience, that [the one from Stew-Mac](https://www.stewmac.com/luthier-tools-and-supplies/types-of-tools/reamers/peghole-reamers.html) is worth the money when compared to cheap ones on Amazon.
 * **Sharpening stone:** You can probably get through a job without this, but it's how you sharpen a chisel and hand plane in the future.
 There are lots of kinds.
 They all work.
 Eventually, if you continue with hand tools, you would want a fine and course grit stone (you can get one with two sides), a leather "strop," and some polishing compound.

-### Tools or materials?
+### Tools or materials, not sure

-* **Eye, ear, and respoatory protection:** Goggles and ear plugs (for power tools) are a must.
+* **Eye, ear, and respiratory protection:** Goggles and ear plugs (for power tools) are a must.
 So are dust masks (like N95s), especially with certain types of woods that can mess with your lungs.
 * **Sandpaper:** You'll be sanding forever.
 Get a box of quality paper in a range of grits up to 400 or so.
 I've bought the cheap stuff.
 It doesn't work well.
 * **Painter's tape:** This is the blue stuff.
 You'll be using it to glue up the block rim.
 The 1 inch thick version is fine.
 * **Wood glue:** Titebond is the standard.
 You'll probably want more than the small bottle.
 The one that looks like a restaurant ketchup bottle is enough.